gdsc-jssstu/CipherBox/CONTRIBUTING.md

 Congratulations 🎉🎉 The GDSC JSSSTU team thanks you ✨✨

-Once your PR is merged, your contributions will be publicly visible on the [Student Study Manager](https://github.com/gdsc-jssstu/student_study_manager)
+Once your PR is merged, your contributions will be publicly visible on the [CipherBox](https://github.com/gdsc-jssstu/CipherBox)

 Now that you are part of the GDSC JSSSTU community, see how else you can contribute to the [community reopsitories](https://github.com/orgs/gdsc-jssstu/repositories)